 With paired samples, take intra-pair differences and perform the one-sample t-test using the differences; this is the paired t-test.
-Intra-pair ranking leads to the sign test, treating the signs of the differences as Bernoulli observations.
+One may also perform the signed-rank test using the differences.
+Intra-pair ranking leads to the sign test, treating the signs of the differences as Bernoulli observations; this amounts to keeping the signs but dropping the ranks in the signed-ranks, further reducing statistical power.